taikedz/install-notes/squid3_ubuntu.md

 ## Configuration

-Edit the /etc/squid3/squid.conf file
+Edit the `/etc/squid3/squid.conf` file

 You will find that it is _riddled_ with documentation that may be overwhelming.
 Use the find function of your editor to hop to the right places.
-All directives start at the beginning of the line, so if you can search using regexes, use the '^#?\s*' pattern before a directive to speed things up. (this matches start of line, maybe a '#' commentor, and potential whitspace)
+All directives start at the beginning of the line, so if you can search using regexes, use the `^#?\s*` pattern before a directive to speed things up. (this matches start of line, maybe a '#' comment marker, and potential whitespace)

 ### Port